Anisotropy and asymptotic degeneracy of the physical-Hilbert-space inner-product metrics in an exactly solvable crypto-unitary quantum model: Extrapolations

 In the above-described constructions of the $N$ by $N$ matrices of metric $\Theta^{(N)}$ we did not manage to find, unfortunately, any obvious general extrapolation tendency or pattern.
-For this reason, we turned our attention from the matrices to the perceivably simpler-to-display $N-$plets of their eigenvalues $\theta_n^{(N)}({\tau})$.
+For this reason, we turned attention from matrices to the perceivably simpler-to-display $N-$plets of their eigenvalues $\theta_n^{(N)}({\tau})$.
+At the first few values of $N$ we performed the brute-force calculations.
+We met the ultimate success which may be given the following form of proposition.